-In a nutshell, I think that our industry associations have become too focused on justifying their continued existence financially, and are neglecting their core mission of supporting and representing their members and association meeting attendees.
+In a nutshell, I think that our industry associations have become too focused on justifying their continued existence financially.
+They are neglecting their core mission of supporting and representing their members and association meeting attendees.

 I’ll illustrate with the area where I have most experience: providing education at these meetings.
-In my opinion (and many other event professionals with whom I’ve spoken) the “educational” content at the national meetings these days is sub-par, perhaps because the processes for choosing it are seriously flawed and completely opaque.
+In my opinion (and many other event professionals with whom I’ve spoken) the “educational” content at the national meetings these days is sub-par.
+I suspect it’s because the processes for choosing it are seriously flawed and completely opaque.

 I’ve lost count of the conference session proposals I’ve made to meeting industry associations that have wound through multiple months-long steps only to be rejected at the last possible moment with no explanation and a boilerplate request to submit more next year.
-Meanwhile, it’s clear from a review of industry conference programs that large numbers of presentations are accepted from employees of sponsors or trade show exhibitors.
-Also solicited/accepted are keynote/motivational speakers who get paid large fees and provide exciting presentations with, in my experience, little or no content of long-term value to the meeting attendees.
+Meanwhile, it’s clear from a review of industry conference programs that employees of sponsors or trade show exhibitors give large numbers of presentations.
+Also solicited/accepted are keynote/motivational speakers.
+These folks get paid large fees and provide exciting presentations with, in my experience, little or no content of long-term value to the meeting attendees.
 (Think back to the big-name speakers you’ve listened to in the past and — be honest now — how many of them have changed your professional life in any significant way?)
 But their inclusion looks good on the promotional materials.

 In my case, the demand for the meeting design and facilitation services I provide has been exploding.
 (In the first quarter of 2018, I’ve booked more business than all of 2017.)
-Since most clients and meeting industry professionals have yet to experience how effective participant-driven and participation-rich design and facilitation can radically improve their meetings for participants and stakeholders alike, there’s plenty of work yet to do, and not enough people experienced enough to do it.
+Most clients and meeting industry professionals have yet to experience how effective participant-driven, participation-rich design and facilitation can radically improve their meetings for participants and stakeholders alike.
+So there’s plenty of work yet to do, and not enough people experienced enough to do it.